jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 We observe that:

-* The pattern is fixed for the call site.
+*  The pattern is fixed for the call site
+   (meaning the positional and keyword arguments, and the starred array and dictionary arguments).
 *  The identity of the function is frequently the same from call to call.
+   (It is a built-in or module-level function, or a monomorphic instance method.)

 These two factors suggest that a cache at each site, keyed to the *identity* (not just class) of the function, would be a worthwhile optimisation.

-Our implementation does not have the full Python richness: only functions with a fixed number of parameters.
-The general case must wait until a later chapter.
+As this is only testable when we have a variety of callable types, it will wait until a later chapter.
-However, we'll look at what method handles can do for the simple case.